llvm/llvm-project/README.markdown

 [Packt](https://www.packtpub.com/product/learn-llvm-12/9781839213502) or
 [Amazon](https://www.amazon.com/Learn-LLVM-12-beginners-libraries/dp/1839213507/)).
 It differs in the following ways:
+- Uses only GlobalISel.
+SelectionDAG support has been removed.
 - Minimal clang support.
 Makes it easy to crash the backend.
 - All machine instructions are implemented.
 - Assembler supports `.requires81100` directive.
 - Updates/refactoring of AsmParser, register definition, calling convention, etc.

-Future direction:
-- Exclusively use new scheduler model.
-No Itineries!
+- Removed all Itineries in favor of the new scheduling model.
-- Further development concentrates on GlobalISel.

 ## Building LLVM with the m88k backend